mortenebak/laravel-starter-project/README.md

 Feel free to contribute to this project by submitting a pull request.

 # Todo
-1. [x] Option for user to change password
-2. [x] Option for user to change name and email address
+- [ ] Add Admin Crud for Stripe Plans
+- [ ] Add Default Subscriber Role when a user subscribes
+- [ ] Remove Default Subscriber Role when a user unsubscribes
-3. [ ] Option for user to delete account
+- [ ] Option for user to delete account
-4. [x] Add tests
-5. [x] Add tests for the user management
-6. [x] Add tests for the role management
-7. [x] Add tests for the permission management
-8. [x] Add tests for the dashboard
-9. [ ] Add concept of Impersonation
+- [ ] Add concept of Impersonation
-10. [ ] Add more documentation
+- [ ] Add more documentation

 # Credits
 I'd like to thank all the people who have contributed to the packages used in this project.